katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 **Wait, about about shared models?**

 Let's dig a little deeper into bounded contexts.
 You want to avoid creating dumb [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) services, as that would just result in tight coupling and poor cohesion.
 [Domain driven design](https://en.wikipedia.org/wiki/Domain-driven_design) introduces the concept of a bounded context that can help us identify sensible service boundaries.
 A bounded context encapsulates related pieces of a domain together (i.e. into a service, in our case).
 Multiple bounded contexts communicate over well defined interfaces (i.e. the APIs, in our case).
 Although some models may be completely encapsulated within a bounded context, others may have different use cases (and associated attributes) spread across multiple bounded contexts.
-In this case, each bounded context should own it's attributes related to the model.
+In this case, each bounded context should own its attributes related to the model.

 This needs a concrete example.
 Consider [Enchant](http://www.enchant.com), a help desk solution.
 The core model of the system is a ticket, which represents a customer support request.
 The ticketing service manages the ticket lifecycle and owns primary attributes.
 Additionally, there's a reporting service which precalculates and stores statistics that are associated with specific tickets.
 There are two approaches to storing the ticket specific reporting statistics:

 *   Store the statistics **in the ticketing service** since it ultimately owns the ticket models and the ticket lifecycle.
 With this approach, the reporting service would need to talk to the ticketing service whenever it wants to do anything with the data.
 This tightly couples the services together and makes them extremely chatty.
 *   Store the statistics **in the reporting service** since it's responsible for reporting related data.
 With this approach, both services will have a ticket model, just each stores different attributes.
 This keeps the data close to where it's actually used.
 It also enables the reporting persistence to be optimized for reporting use cases.
 However, now the reporting service needs to get notified when a new ticket is created or when changes happen to existing tickets.

-Storing the statistics in the reporting service better meets the service requirements - loose coupling, high cohesion and each service responsible for it's own bounded context.
+Storing the statistics in the reporting service better meets the service requirements - loose coupling, high cohesion and each service responsible for its own bounded context.
 However, this approach adds some complexity.
 The reporting service needs to be notified about changes to tickets.
 This is accomplished by having the reporting service subscribe to an event stream coming out of the ticketing service, keeping coupling between the services to a minimum.

 **But how big can a service be?**